litetex-oss/mcm-server-snapshot-performance-backports/README.md

 ## Motivation/Why does this mod exist?

 Snapshots (e.g. [24w33a](https://minecraft.wiki/w/Java_Edition_24w33a)) can contains extreme performance improvements for servers.<br/>
-However it may take months until we see these improvements are finally shipped in a release.
+However it may take months until we see these improvements finally shipped in a release.

 This mod contains selected extracted improvements from the snapshots and backports them into the latest available release.